How to Ventilate a 3D Printer Properly – Do They Need Ventilation?

 There are some great ventilation systems that you can make use of to have your 3D printing environment safer and less harmful to people around it.

 The best way to ventilate a 3D printer is to put your 3D printer in an enclosure and have a ventilation system that properly tackles the small particulates that 3D printers emit.
-Make sure you have carbon filters to get rid of the smaller particles that a HEPA filter won’t get rid of.
+Make sure you have carbon filters and a HEPA filter to tackle odors and smaller particles.

 The rest of this article will answer some key questions on 3D printer ventilation, as well as detail some nice ventilation systems that you can implement yourself.